MPI parallelism: multi-task programs

 Running and example MPI program

-The scripts you need for the following exercises can be found in our hpc-examples, which we discussed in Using the cluster from a shell.
+The scripts you need for the following exercises can be found in our hpc-examples, which we discussed in Using the cluster from a command line (section Copy your code to the cluster).
 You can clone the repository by running git clone https://github.com/AaltoSciComp/hpc-examples.git.
 Doing this creates you a local copy of the repository in your current working directory.
 This repository will be used for most of the tutorial exercises.

 For this example, let’s consider pi-mpi.c-example in the slurm-folder.
 It estimates pi with Monte Carlo methods and can utilize multiple MPI tasks for calculating the trials.

 First off, we need to compile the program with a suitable OpenMPI version.
-Let’s use the recommended version openmpi/4.1.5:
+Let’s use the recommended version openmpi/4.1.6:

 The program can now be run with srun ./pi-mpi N, where N is the number of iterations to be done by the algorithm.